There are pipelines to fill, quotas to meet, and metrics to supersede.

 The buyer persona has changed dramatically over the last few years.
 According to Hanne Tuomisto-Inch, the B2B Industry Head at Google, many younger professionals (between 18 and 35) now hold decision-making positions in companies.

 Since millennials are used to digital technologies, they are completely transforming the traditional way of purchasing goods or services.
 They are not only skeptical about the marketing and sales messaging they receive but also prefer researching the solution themselves.

 In fact, a whopping 94% of B2B buyers admit to researching before finalizing their decision, according to an Accenture study.

 Another study by the Forrester group claims that 59% of buyers prefer researching online rather than speaking with a salesperson because they feel that the reps push their agenda instead of solving their problem.

-The writing is on all the wall - focusing on the traditional method of selling rather than helping customers along their purchase journey is a recipe for failure.
-It is, therefore, no surprise that the B2B sales team that includes social media as part of their sales strategy tends to outperform the rest.
+The writing is on all the walls - focusing on the traditional method of selling rather than helping customers along their purchase journey is a recipe for failure.
+It is, therefore, no surprise that the B2B sales team that includes social media as part of its sales strategy tends to outperform the rest.

 Here's a closer look at some of the proven strategies to grow B2B sales.

 Just because the modern buyer likes to research before finalizing their decision, it does not mean that you can’t interact with them.
 On the contrary, it gives you ample opportunities to interact with them during the journey.

 Since B2B buyers rely heavily on online content and reviews, it is good to provide them with the right kind of information.